STUDENT RESEARCH AWARDS

 This is ILR’s primary program in support of student research.
 It calls for student entries from all University of Florida departments.
 It is open to all students doing research on subjects that contribute to our understanding of some aspect of aging.
 Most entrants are Masters or PhD candidates.

 In the first stage of the Levitt Awards competition, students present their research at the annual “ILR Poster Session for Student Research on Aging.”
 This is a judged poster competition held in February at Oak Hammock.
 ILR members attend the poster session and take an active part in research discussions with the student presenters.
-The judges select the top five poster presentations.
-The five winners become “finalists” in the competition for the ILR-sponsored Robert A. Levitt Awards. and return several weeks later to give more detailed presentations on their research.
+The judges select the top five finalists to make ILR – Levitt Presentations, detailed overview talks about their research.
+ILR members in attendance rate these talks and members comments are shared with the judges, who award prizes of $1000 for first place, $750 for second place, $500 for third place, and two runner-up prizes of $250 each.

 II.
 CLUFF AWARDS FOR STUDENT RESEARCH ON AGING